flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-20-offline-first-apps-event-sourcing/index.md

 Imagine now that Ron meets Ginny and they catch up.
-Now Ron knows that Ginny has passed her exams successfully and Ginny knows that Ron's rat dissappeared.
+Now Ron knows that Ginny has passed her exams successfully and Ginny knows that Ron's rat disappeared.
 Both of those facts are unknown to Harry.

-Some time later Ginny meets Harry.
+Sometime later Ginny meets Harry.
 The CRUD approach to get Harry up to speed would be for Ginny to describe who Ron is in every detail including the fact that *Ron doesn't have a rat*.
 Outside of it being weird to mention that last point, it would be a very inefficient way to tell Harry what's been going on with his friend.

-In real world it would go a bit different though.
-Ginny would ask Harry when was the last time he'd heard of Ron and then describe him events that happened to his friend after that moment.
+In the real world it would go a bit different though.
+Ginny would ask Harry when was the last time he'd heard of Ron and then describe to him events that happened to his friend after that moment.

 Their communication model gives us a good idea of how event-sourcing works.

 ## Event-sourcing

-In the event-sourcing model each instance of the app has its own append-only log of events.
+In the event-sourcing model each instance of the app has its append-only log of events.
 Events are atomic updates that correspond to user actions in the app.
-Those logs of events is what gets synchronized between all the instances of the app, including the server.
+Those logs of events are what gets synchronized between all the instances of the app, including the server.

 So, let's say we have a user profile object that looks like this: